 Prostate cancer starts in the prostate gland, which is part of the male reproductive system.
-The gland produces a fluid that, together with sperm from the testicles, makes up semen.
+The gland produces a fluid that helps make up semen.
 Muscle cells inside the prostate play a role in ejaculation.

-The ACS also note that 1 in 9 men will receive a diagnosis of prostate cancer during their lifetimes, and around 1 in 41 men will die from the disease.
+The ACS also notes that 1 in 8 males will receive a diagnosis of prostate cancer during their lifetime, and around 1 in 41 males will die from the disease.
 With treatment, there is a good chance of surviving prostate cancer.

-Screening involves looking for early signs of a disease in people who do not have any symptoms.
-Cancer screening aims to detect telltale changes at an early stage, when treatment is more likely to be effective.
+Screening involves looking for early signs of disease in people who do not have any symptoms.
+Cancer screening aims to detect telltale changes at an early stage when treatment is more likely to be effective.

 Doctors commonly use two main tests to screen for prostate cancer: